gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## AEAD Limit Considerations

-Section 4.5.3 of {{RFC9147}} defines limits on the number of records q that can be protected using the same key as well as limits on the number of received packets v that fail authentication with each key.
+{{Section 4.5.3 of RFC9147}} defines limits on the number of records q that can be protected using the same key as well as limits on the number of received packets v that fail authentication with each key.
 To adhere to these limits the DTLS Key Management Method can